Four Must-See Movies at the 2017 MiFo LGBT Film Festival

 Three Gardens

-The latest edition of The MiFo LGBT Film Festival has arrived, and with it comes a variety of queer films to check out over the upcoming 10 days.
-From April 21st to the 30th, audiences can catch a movie that offers something different than the straight white nonsense we endure on the daily.
-But with dozens of films in the line-up, which films should you be prioritizing?
+The latest edition of the MiFo LGBT Film Festival will screen a variety of queer films April 21 through 30.
+For ten days, you can catch movies that offer something different from the straight white nonsense you endure daily.
+But given dozens of films, which should you prioritize?
 We're here to help.

 A Colorful World

-A Colorful World will be screening at Regal Cinemas South Beach on Wednesday, April 26th.
+A Colorful World will screen at Regal South Beach Wednesday, April 26.

 Upcoming Events